The streams modality exposes two surfaces from the same subpath import:

 Deactivate a key.
 Existing tokens minted from it stop verifying.

 The control-plane API also exposes asset management, API-key administration, and viewer analytics (overview KPIs, viewer time-series, glass-to-glass latency histograms, edge-POP health).
-These ride the same streams.* route shape as the typed helpers above.
-Dedicated typed helpers — streams.assets.*, streams.apiKeys.*, streams.analytics.* — are rolling out; until they land in your SDK version, reach them through the control-plane API directly with the same CLUTCHCALL_CREDENTIALS bearer key.
+These use the same streams.* route shape as the typed helpers above.
+Dedicated typed helpers (streams.assets.*, streams.apiKeys.*, streams.analytics.*) are rolling out.
+Until they land in your SDK version, call the control-plane API directly with the same CLUTCHCALL_CREDENTIALS bearer key.
 Treat these surfaces as Preview.

 Data plane — BroadcastPublisher

-Push a broadcast into a live input over MoQT, authorized by the per-input stream key.
-The TypeScript publisher fragments a browser MediaStream to CMAF; the Python publisher takes raw CMAF chunks you supply (server-side packaging).
+Send a broadcast into a live input over MoQT.
+The per-input stream key authorizes it.
+The TypeScript publisher fragments a browser MediaStream to CMAF.
+The Python publisher takes raw CMAF chunks that you supply (server-side packaging).

 TypeScript surface